-In the near term, the focus is on the registration process for MOB-015 in Europe, where the Swedish Medical Products Agency has announced that a registration application can be submitted in March 2022.
-The company's goal is to receive the first market approval and launch MOB-015 in 2023.
-Moberg Pharma also intends to submit documentation on the new North American Phase 3 study to the FDA and Ethics Committee in the first quarter of 2022.
+In the near term, the focus is on the registration process for MOB-015 in Europe, where a registration application was submitted to the Medical Products Agency in Sweden in March 2022.
+The company's goal is to receive the first market approval and to initiate launch of MOB-015 in 2023.
+Moberg Pharma is also conducting a new North American Phase 3 study, where patient enrollment is underway.
 In parallel with the registration preparations, commercialization preparations are underway to maximize value and create future growth.